 Chapter 9:

-They talked late into the evening, Rune was eager to answer all the questions she had not simply to avoid future miscommunication but so that she could make more informed decisions going forward.
+They talked late into the evening, Rune was eager to answer all the questions he could, not just in an effort to avoid potential miscommunication but so that she could make more informed decisions going forward.

-Moana Mau’u was a land of separate tribes that had united in order to combat the outside threat which loomed over them all, the kingdom of Luvall.
-For over a hundred years the kingdom had tried to form a beachhead from which they could launch a more profound invasion, and for over a hundred years they had been beaten back.
+Midori learned that Moana Mau’u was a land of seven separate tribes that had united in order to combat the outside threat which loomed over them all, the kingdom of Luvall.
+For nearly a hundred years the kingdom had tried to form a beachhead from which they could launch a more profound invasion, and for all that time the peoples of Moana Mau'u had beaten them back.

 “Okay, and what exactly are we going to do against something that can destroy a whole town?”